 For example, if you are planning on going in the summer and doing a ton of water rides you will pack different things than going in the winter and primarily spending time at the Food and Wine festival.

 Without further adieu – lets jump in to your ultimate Disney packing list!!

-Make sure this is a comfortable backpack with lots of compartments in order to stay organized is essential when you’re heading to Disney World, especially if you are traveling with kids.
+A comfortable backpack with lots of compartments in order to stay organized is essential when you’re heading to Disney World, especially if you are traveling with kids.
 You can use this as a carry on on the airplane and then when you get to Disney it will become your park bag.

 You will bring this with you each day into the parks.
 We have an entire list dedicated to what you need to pack in this bag each day you go to the Disney Parks.
 Be sure to check it out as you consider what backpack to purchase.